ermiababaie/Sixth-Assignment-Advanced-Multithreading/Report.md

 ## how to choose an algorithm for this problem?
 #### In choosing the algorithm to solve the problem, we must pay attention to the following:
 1. time complexity
+2. space complexity
-2. Difficulty of implementation
+3. Difficulty of implementation
-3.
+4. Output accuracy
+#### The difference between the stated algorithms is the number of operations required to find a specific number of digits of the pi number